Published on 06-Feb-2012

 "Metrics are about dynamics, reactions and agility.
 With Cognos, we’ve gained an effective means to deploy the insights our managers need to rapidly effect positive changes throughout the organisation." - Sveinn Arnason, Director of IT, ÁTVR

-Business Analytics, Business Intelligence, Information Integration, Optimizing IT
+BA - Business Analytics, BA - Business Intelligence, Information Integration, Optimizing IT

 IBM Business Partner: